FIELD TACTICS

 Beginners obsess over doing it right.
 They want the perfect opener, the perfect timing, the perfect exit.
 Perfection at low volume is a trap.
 It is the brain's way of manufacturing excuses to not act.
 At the start, the only metric that matters is total approaches.
 Ten clumsy approaches teach you more than one polished one.
 You learn what body language signals openness.
 You learn which environments produce longer conversations.
 You learn your own patterns of hesitation and what triggers them.
 None of this is available from theory.
 All of it is available from volume.

 Weekly leagues in Coach Rizz enforce this.
 Rankings reset.
 Promotions are earned by output, not style.
 The leaderboard does not care how charming you were.
 It cares how many times you showed up and did the work.
+If you want a tool that enforces volume instead of letting you stall, we put the contenders through a head-to-head on approach anxiety.
+The only question that counted: does the app make you log real approaches, or just read about them?

 Tip Five: Debrief Every Session